-CloudFlare, from the company of the same name in San Francisco, provides DDoS security to business domains, as well as a content delivery network (CDN) and web application firewall (WAF).
+Cloudflare, from the company of the same name in San Francisco, provides DDoS and bot mitigation security for business domains, as well as a content delivery network (CDN) and web application firewall (WAF).

 Content Delivery Networks (CDN)

 Content Delivery Network (CDN) Overview

 What is a Content Delivery Networks (CDN)?